Skip to content

 registered_events (dict[tuple[Event, str], list[tuple[Action, str]]]): A dictionary of registered events.

-The key is a tuple of the event and the subject_id (waypoint id/scene id).
+The key is a tuple of the event and the caller ID (waypoint id/scene id).

-The value is a list of tuples of the action and the action target (waypoint id/scene id).
+The value is a list of tuples of the action and the action target (path id/scene id).

 layer (int): The layer of the character.
 The layer determines the order in which characters are printed.